X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 2) A prior call to `stack_enter_kernal_stack` must be in effect that hasn't been undone by this function.
 3) Call `stack_leave_kernal_stack`.

 ---

+#### 65C816 extapi16 Function Name: xmacptr

+Purpose: Fetch a block of data up to 65536 bytes from a file on supported device
+Minimum ROM version: R49
+Call address: $FEA8, .C=5
+Communication registers: r0L-r1L r2 c
+Preparatory routines: `CHKIN`
+Error returns: c=1
+Registers affected: .A .X .Y .P r0-r2

+**Description:** This function is the 24-bit counterpart to `MACPTR`, but has a slightly different calling convention.
+Supported devices include the SD card and x16emu's HostFS.

+While it is mainly useful for loading data onto systems with 24-bit far memory, such as the unreleased X16 GS, or the emulator with the `-gs` flag, this routine can also be used to load data into the first 64K of address space, including banked RAM at $00A000.
+Banked RAM loads automatically advance the RAM bank the same as they do for MACPTR.

+**How to Use:**

+1) Set `r0L-r1L` to the 24-bit target address (little-endian).
+2) Set `r2` to the number of bytes to read.
+The value $0000 is treated as a request for up to 65536 bytes.
+3) Call `xmacptr`.
+4) `r2` will contain the actual number of bytes read, or $0000 for 65536.
+To distinguish the two possible conditions (zero bytes vs 64K), check the carry flag upon return.

+---

+#### 65C816 extapi16 Function Name: xmciout

+Purpose: Write a block of data up to 65536 bytes to a file on a supported device
+Minimum ROM version: R49
+Call address: $FEA8, .C=6
+Communication registers: r0L-r1L r2 c
+Preparatory routines: `CHKOUT`
+Error returns: c=1
+Registers affected: .A .X .Y .P r0-r2

+**Description:** This function is the 24-bit counterpart to `MCIOUT`, but has a slightly different calling convention.
+Supported devices include the SD card and x16emu's HostFS.

+While it is mainly useful for systems with 24-bit far memory, such as the unreleased X16 GS, or the emulator with the `-gs` flag, this routine can also be used to save data from the first 64K of address space, including banked RAM at $00A000.
+Writes from banked RAM automatically advance the RAM bank the same as they do for MCIOUT when passing through $BFFF.

+**How to Use:**

+1) Set `r0L-r1L` to the 24-bit source address (little-endian).
+2) Set `r2` to the number of bytes to write to the file.
+The value $0000 is treated as a request for up to 65536 bytes.
+3) Call `xmciout`.
+4) `r2` will contain the actual number of bytes written, or $0000 for 65536.
+To distinguish the two possible conditions (zero bytes vs 64K), check the carry flag upon return.

+---

+#### 65C816 extapi16 Function Name: hbload

+Purpose: Load a file from a supported device into 24-bit address space
+Minimum ROM version: R49
+Call address: $FEA8, .C=7
+Communication registers: .X r0L-r1L c
+Preparatory routines: `SETNAM`, `SETLFS`
+Error returns: c=1 .A=errno
+Registers affected: .A .X .Y .P r0-r2

+**Description:** This function is the 24-bit counterpart to a headerless `LOAD`, but has a slightly different calling convention.

+This routine is only available on machines with 24-bit far memory, such as the unreleased X16 GS, or the emulator with the `-gs` flag.
+Other machine types will return c=1 with .A=40 (unsupported machine).

+**How to Use:**

+1) Call `SETNAM`
+2) Call `SETLFS`.
+Unlike for `LOAD`, the .Y value for `SETLFS` is ignored by `HBLOAD`.
+3) Set r0L-r1L to the 24-bit starting memory address for the load.
+4) Set .X to 0 for LOAD and 1 for VERIFY
+5) Call `hbload`.
+4) `r0L-r1L` contain the first address _following_ the end of the load.

+**Notes:**
+If the device is not present, `hbload` may return with m=1, x=1 instead of the usual m=0, x=0.

+---

+#### 65C816 extapi16 Function Name: get_last_far_bank

+Purpose: Return the maximum usable far bank (bits 16-23 of a 24-bit memory address)
+Minimum ROM version: R49
+Call address: $FEA8, .C=8
+Communication registers: .C
+Preparatory routines: none
+Error returns: none
+Registers affected: .A .X .P

+**Description:** This function returns the maximum usable far bank for 24-bit addressing.
+A stock dev board with a 65C816 will return $00, as it doesn't have any addressing beyond $00FFFF.
+A GS system, or the emulator with the `-gs` flag will return `$FF`.

+**How to Use:**

+1) Call `get_last_far_bank`
+2) .C (and by extension, .A) will contain the maximum usable far bank number, ranging from $00-$FF.
+The amount of far ram available in bytes is `.C * 65536`.

+--

 [^1]: [https://github.com/emmanuel-marty/lzsa](https://github.com/emmanuel-marty/lzsa)